 On December 15, 2011, the Issuers closed on the issuance of an additional \$200.0 million aggregate principal amount of 9% First Lien Senior Secured Notes due 2015 ("New Notes").
 The New Notes were sold at an issue price of 105%, plus accrued interest from October 1, 2011 of \$3.7 million.
 The associated original issue premium of the New Notes is amortized to interest expense and other financing costs over the respective term of the New Notes.
 The New Notes were issued as "Additional Notes" pursuant to an indenture dated April 6, 2010 (the "Indenture") and, together with the existing first lien notes, are treated as a single class for all purposes under the Indenture including, without limitation, waivers, amendments, redemptions and other offers to purchase.
-Unless otherwise indicated, the New Notes and the existing first lien notes are collectively referred to herein as the "First Lien Notes".
-The New Notes were offered in connection with CRLLC's acquisition of GWEC.
+Unless otherwise indicated, the New Notes were offered in connection with CRLLC's acquisition of GWEC.
 Proceeds of the New Notes were used to partially fund the Wynnewood Acquisition.
 On November 2, 2011, CRLLC entered into a commitment letter with certain lenders regarding a senior secured one year bridge loan